nicolaananda/bot-mou/COMMANDS.md

    - React with ⏳ (processing)
    - Extract data using OpenAI
    - Validate dates, duration, and amount
-   - React with ✅ (success) or ❌ (failure)
+   - React with 👌🏻 (success) or ❌ (failure)
-   - Send detailed validation report
+   - Send detailed validation report to bot's own number (for records)

+**Note**: Group members only see the reaction emoji.
+Full validation report is sent to the bot's number privately for record-keeping.

 **Filename Format:**
 ```